 What to consider when choosing a preschool for your child:

 I first put my son in preschool when he was 2 years old.
-I needed quality full-time care for my son while I was caring for my Kindergartners.
-I went through 2 preschools in 2 years completely unhappy, with an upset, struggling kid to boot.
+I needed quality full-time care for my son while I was working full time caring for my Kindergartners.
+I went through 2 preschools in 2 years with a completely unhappy, upset, struggling kid.

 This is a list of thing’s I’ve learned hindsight from previous preschools.
 It is the list I used when I was looking for our current part-time preschool (which we are BOTH super happy with)!